Skip to main content

 Step-by-step (models interacting)

-• Find billing_products by code (e.g. placement_credits)
+• Find billing_products by their Billing::Entitlement.instrument (e.g. :placement, :gig) and admin-selected name

 • Find a matching billing_product_prices for:

-• country_id = org_company.country_id
+• billing_legal_entity.country_id = org_company.country_id (joined via billing_legal_entity_id)

-Step 2 — Generate invoice
+Step 2 — Admin generates invoice in draft

 • unit price, tax, total